project-spacelord/acsac22-ae/doc-src/peripheral.md

 # Spacelord peripheral devices

-A prototype implementation of a Spacelord peripheral device that targets [ESP-EYE](https://www.espressif.com/en/products/devkits/esp-eye/overview) board can be downloaded from the `peripheral` directory.
+A prototype implementation of a Spacelord peripheral device that targets the [ESP-EYE](https://www.espressif.com/en/products/devkits/esp-eye/overview) board can be downloaded from the `peripheral` directory.

 - `peripheral/secure-hub-peripheral.elf`